-Unfortunately the Highway Traffic Act is not the sole, exhaustive legal document regarding the specifications and use of braking systems.
-A licenced and experienced paralegal can can help guide you through the more involved elements of those requirements and exemptions.
+Unfortunately, the Highway Traffic Act is not the sole, exhaustive legal document regarding the specifications and use of braking systems.
+A licensed and experienced paralegal can help guide you through the more involved elements of those requirements and exemptions.

 Yes.
 Under Highway Traffic Act section 64(7), your legal responsibility is as follows: